pandas-dev/pandas/README.md

 its way towards this goal.

 ## Main Features
-Here are just a few of the things that pandas do well:
+Here are just a few of the things that pandas does well:

   - Easy handling of [**missing data**][missing-data] (represented as `NaN`, `NA`, or `NaT`) in floating point as well as non-floating point data